-Trends in comic art sales for investors, hobbyists, and fans
+Trends in comic art sales for investors, hobbyists, dealers, and fans

 Have you thought about buying original comic art but you are afraid to make a mistake and pay too much?
 Do you have art to sell but don't know what people are getting for similar pages?
 How do you know what pages are similar?